yarcx/portfolio/README.md

 ### portfolio-perfect

-Watch out for the version 1, but for now this will serve.
+Watch out for the version 1, but for now version 0.5 should serve.